A graduate from a regionally accredited high school

 Special Students

-Students needing English for Speaking of other Languages - ESOL
+Students Needing English for Speakers of Other Languages - ESOL

-Students needing English for Speakers of other Languages – ESOL English for speakers of other languages (ESOL) is designed for students who need additional English instruction before starting academic classes.
+English for Speakers of Other Languages (ESOL) is designed for students who need additional English instruction before starting academic classes.
 For admission into the program, students must provide a high school diploma or GED certificate.
-Before enrolling in ESOL classes, students are required to take the approved English placement test at KCKCC.
-Using these test scores, the ESOL advisor will assist students with enrollment.
-Call the ESOL coordinator at 913-288-7625 or the Arts, Humanities and Social Sciences Division 913-288-7134 for an appointment.
+Before enrolling in ESOL classes, students are required to take the approved English assessment at KCKCC.
+Using these scores, the ESOL advisor will assist students with enrollment.
+Call the ESOL coordinator at 913-288-7380 or the Arts, Humanities and Social Sciences division at 913-288-7674 for an appointment.

-Students needing the GED certificate or Basic English classes should contact Continuing Education for non-credit ESO courses at 913-288-7660.
+Students needing the GED certificate or basic, non-credit English as a Second Language (ESL) classes should contact Adult and Continuing Education at 913-288-7660.